csci479/csci479.github.io/docs/syllabus.md

 --------------

 ## Code of Conduct
-Professionally, we strongly adhere to [ACM's Code of Ethics](https://www.acm.org/code-of-ethics).
-More broadly, a course like CSCI 479 involves reflection, collaboration, and communication.
-We recognize that computer science has a checkered history with respect to inclusion - in corporate environments, in our classrooms, and in the products we create.
+A course like CSCI 479 involves reflection, collaboration, and communication.
+Computer science has a checkered history with respect to inclusion - in corporate environments, in our classrooms, and in the products we create.
 As a result, *we strive to promote characteristics of transparency and inclusivity that reflect what we hope our field becomes* (and not necessarily what it has been or is now).

-Above all, **be kind.**
+We reject behavior that explicitly strays into harassment.
+In this context, harassment refers to offensive verbal or written comments in reference to gender, sexual orientation, disability, physical appearance, race, or religion; sexual images in public spaces; deliberate intimidation, stalking following, harassing photography or recording, sustained disruption of class meetings, inappropriate physical contact, and unwelcome sexual attention.

-We reject behavior that strays into harassment, no matter how mild.
-In this context, harassment refers to offensive verbal or written comments in reference to gender, sexual orientation, disability, physical appearance, race, or religion; sexual images in public spaces; deliberate intimidation, stalking following, harassing photography or recording, sustained disruption of class meetings, in appropriate physical contact, and unwelcome sexual attention.
+We also reject more implicit forms of exclusion and devaluing, such as ignoring a group member's input or communication, making assumptions about technical ability or interest (which frequently manifests along dimensions of gender and race), or devaluing the contributions of peers.

-If you feel someone is violating these principles (for example, with a joke that could be interpreted as exist, racist, or exclusionary), **it is your responsibility to speak up!** If the behavior persists, send a private email to Prof. Peck to explain the situation.
+If you feel someone is violating these principles (for example, with a joke that could be interpreted as sexist, racist, or exclusionary), **don't be a bystander!** If the behavior persists, send a private email to Prof. Peck to explain the situation.

 <sub>_(Portions of this code of conduct are adapted from Prof. Lorena A. Barba)_ </sub>